nda97531/vahar_datasets_formatter/README.md

-# har_datasets
+# VAHAR - formatter for HAR datasets

 This code processes HAR timeseries datasets to the same format for easier usage.
 The file `example.py` shows a usage example.

 ## Directory tree of the formatted dataset